Characters and situations originally appeared in The Once and Future War by Ges Seger

 Bob’s mouth slowly opened.
 “Where would the beams have been aimed?”

 “When we originally dropped sublight, we were very nearly looking down the rotational axis of the accretion disk,” Carmen trailed off, then looked up and said.
-“JEDI, display current astrogation plot.
+“PHIDEAUX, display current astrogation plot.
 Include this location plus the location of our last four maintenance stops.”

 The display swam and projected the requested data.
 Bob now took over.
-“JEDI, assume a gamma-ray generating event of the type previously modeled by Dr. Davies has taken place.
+“PHIDEAUX, assume a gamma-ray generating event of the type previously modeled by Dr. Davies has taken place.
 Given the current alignment of this system’s rotation axis relative to the galaxy, plot where the radiation jet would fall on this chart.”

 The radiation beam shot out from the newly-formed black hole and speared through the galaxy.
 One by one, the lobe approached each of the previous four systems Procyon had visited over the past month.